dhirajs0/EthIndia24-Bot/agentkit_whatsapp_bot/readme.md

-# WhatsApp Crypto Bot
+# WhatsApp Crypto AI Agent

-A WhatsApp-based chatbot that can interact with cryptocurrency platforms using the Coinbase Developer Platform (CDP) AgentKit.
+A WhatsApp-based AI Agent that can interact with cryptocurrency platforms using the Coinbase Developer Platform (CDP) AgentKit.

 ## Features